-Looking to form a new co-op?
-Convert an existing business to a co-op?
-We’re a co-op run support and development organization and we invite you to contact us: firstname.lastname@example.org or at 413.268.5800.
+Looking to join VAWC as an existing co-op or form a new co-op?
+We’re a co-op-led support and development organization and we invite you to contact us: email@example.com or at 413.268.5800.

 First we’ll list some resources and then we say more about our co-op led system: